signalfx/splunk-otel-collector-chart/MIGRATION-FROM-SCK.md

 ### Changes in metrics in Splunk OpenTelemetry Connector for Kubernetes

 * The naming convention of the metrics used in Splunk OpenTelemetry Collector for Kubernetes follows the OpenTelemetry specification and is different than SCK.
 You will observe minor differences in the names of the metrics.
-* Previously in SCK, you could get a large number of metrics from various APIs for kubernetes.
-However, in recent versions of kubernetes 1.18+, these API sources are disabled by default and there are fewer metrics available.
-The previous list of metrics can be found [Metrics Information](https://github.com/splunk/fluent-plugin-kubernetes-metrics/blob/master/metrics-information.md).
+* Previously in SCK, you could get a large number of metrics from various APIs for Kubernetes.
+However, in recent versions of Kubernetes 1.18+, these API sources are disabled by default and there are fewer metrics available.
+See [Metrics Information](https://github.com/splunk/fluent-plugin-kubernetes-metrics/blob/master/metrics-information.md) for the previous list of metrics.

 Some additional metrics that are available in Splunk OpenTelemetry Collector for Kubernetes are metrics about the OpenTelemetry Collector itself.